 Work-at-Home Job Profile: Google Ads Quality Rater

-While Google as a company is not known for its work-at-home jobs (so those searching for Google jobs should be wary of work-at-home scams), the Internet giant does have a legitimate work-at-home opportunity in the form of what it calls an "ads quality rater."
+While Google as a company is not known for its work-at-home jobs (so those searching for Google jobs should be wary of work-at-home scams), the Internet giant does have a legitimate work-at-home opportunity: "ads quality rater."
 In other places, this same kind of position might be called a search evaluator.
-These temporary positions are often bilingual jobs, though there are also English-only positions.

 In general, quality raters need in-depth, current knowledge of web culture and media, as well as the ability to deal with a broad range of interests and topics.
 Excellent written communication skills and web analytic capabilities are required.